-Having been born and raised throughout the three maritime provinces of Canada, I am emotionally attached to the industrial aesthetic of maritime objects as well as the traditional roots they are based from.
-From the vibrant yellow wire lobster pots, beautifully intricate factory-produced netting, meticulous fly-tying techniques to the rigging on tall ships.
+Having been born and raised throughout the three maritime provinces of Canada, I am constantly enamoured with the industrial aesthetic of maritime objects as well as the traditional roots they are based from.
+From the vibrant yellow wire lobster pots, beautifully intricate factory-produced netting, meticulous fly-tying techniques and materials to the rigging on tall ships.

-While teaching various textile workshops as well as the Off-Loom Structures course at the Nova Scotia College of Art and Design, Carley continues to work on collaborative research projects while simultaneously continuing her own art practice.
+While teaching various textile workshops as well as the Off-Loom Structures course at the Nova Scotia College of Art and Design, Carley continues to work on collaborative research projects while simultaneously continuing their own art practice.